-The purpose of the letter and this web page is not to make a determination of criminal wrong doing.
+The purpose of this web page is not to make a determination of criminal wrong doing.

 This web page is for general information purposes only.

 You should also be aware that, as stated in the notice, any further division, subdivision, sale, exchange, or transfer of the parcel may be a violation of Utah State Code and/or Box Elder County ordinances and may be punishable as a criminal offense.

 With a few minor exceptions, both Utah State Law and Box Elder County Ordinances require that no single parcel can be divided into two or more smaller parcels without first obtaining formal approval from the County Planning/Zoning, County Surveyor, County Attorney, County Commission and a Recorded Subdivision.
 Any violation of these requirements constitutes a criminal offense punishable as a misdemeanor.
 The Box Elder County Attorney’s Office is looking into the possibility of bringing criminal prosecutions against those who have divided or subdivided parcels in violation of Utah State Law and/or Box Elder County Ordinances.
 Those who may have criminal prosecutions brought against them will be contacted at the appropriate time by the Box Elder County Attorney’s Office.

 The County Recorder is required by law to record all documents, as long as they are properly prepared according to State of Utah recording requirements.

 The fact that the deed was recorded in the Recorders Office does not indicate that your parcel was approved by Box Elder County or that your parcel was in compliance with the requirements of Box Elder County Ordinances or Utah Code.

 The parcels with a Notice of Noncompliance recorded against it without a Release of Noncompliance recorded, do not currently comply with Box Elder County ordinances.